NOWATA, Okla. — A public works building in Nowata is a total loss after a fire on Jan. 14.

 “All of the water distribution, all of the sewer distribution, parks, maintenance, streets, all of that is housed in this building," said Ward.
 “We’re a poor community.
 We’re one of the poorer ones in the state and this meant a lot to us."

-In the hours that followed, the city manager has been trying to find a way forward.
-Most of the equipment inside - city trucks, excavators, mowers - were new, just purchased in the last few years.
+Ward got to the fire about 2 a.m., with flames still raging through the building.
+In the following hours, the city manager is trying to find a way forward.
+Most of the equipment inside - city trucks, excavators, mowers - was new, just purchased in the last few years.

 "This equipment that these guys had, and these vehicles… this was bought with ARPA money," she said.
 "As everybody knows we don’t have ARPA money anymore.
 I don’t know how I’m going to replace this stuff.”

-“We’re blessed, we’re grateful and we’re appreciative," said Ward.
+“We’re blessed, we’re grateful, and we’re appreciative," said Ward.
 "We’ll try to return the favor if we ever can."

-The cause of the fire is still under investigation, but the fire chief believes it looks to be electrical.
+The cause of the fire is under investigation, but the fire chief believes it looks to be electrical.

 The building had about 10 full-time employees.
-Ward said they won't lose their jobs and she's considering administrative leave for them as they navigate this tragic loss.
+Ward said they won't lose their jobs, and she's considering administrative leave for them as they navigate this tragic loss.

 Stay in touch with us anytime, anywhere --